 Purchases made through links may earn us a small commission, at no extra cost to you.

-When you arrive in Skagway by cruise ship, one of your shore excursion options is to ride the train along the old White Pass and Yukon railway route.
+When you arrive in Skagway on an Alaska cruise, one of your shore excursion options is to ride the train along the old White Pass and Yukon railway route.
 While it sounded like a fun experience, we wanted to explore the same area on our own.
 So instead of taking the train, we decided to rent a car and spend the day driving the historic Klondike Highway.

 The Klondike Highway runs pretty much parallel to the White Pass and Yukon Route Railway, as well as the Chilkoot trail prospectors used during the Klondike Gold Rush (1896–1899).
 Along the way you’ll see unique landscapes, beautiful lakes, even some old mining structures still standing as a reminder of the area’s exciting past.